0-hack/DefenderMind/readme.md

 This will hide the configuration button entirely, making it impossible for users to modify incident data.
 The setting is controlled at the server level for improved security.

-Alternatively, you can use a URL parameter to temporarily hide the configuration interface:
+Alternatively (not suggested), you can use a URL parameter to temporarily hide the configuration interface:

 ```
 http://localhost:3000/?hideConfig=true